Academic Policies and Procedures:Physician Assistant Program 2024-2025 Edition

 • Students will not be allowed to apply the grade replacement policy to a course in which there has been documented academic dishonesty that has not been reversed on appeal.

 • If a student takes an approved leave of absence from the PA Program during a clinical rotation, the student will receive a grade of “Incomplete (I)” for that SCPE and may not restart the PA Program prior to the start of the next term; the soonest the student could resume clinical rotations would be whichever established SCPE block occurs first in the next term.
-The Incomplete SCPE must be repeated prior to completion of the program and will likely take place at the same clinical site.
+The Incomplete SCPE must be repeated prior to completion of the program.

 • All PA Program courses and requirements must be completed within five (5) years of matriculation, per PA Program policy.